GreyTeddy/google-code-sample/small_readme.txt

-code implemented at src
+code implemented at "src"
-read README.md for more info
-this is also hosted on my github
+"want more?" code implemented at "more" read README.md for more info this is also hosted on my github
     https://github.com/GreyTeddy/google-code-sample

-Dionysios Ntouka
+Dionysios Ntouka (Dennis)